 - (6) Vacancy in office. - (a) A vacancy in the office of port commissioner may occur as provided in Chapter 42.12 RCW or by the port commissioner's nonattendance at meetings of the port commission for a period of 60 days unless the commissioner is excused by the port commission.
 In the event a vacancy in the office of port commissioner occurs, such vacancy shall be filled in accordance with RCW 53.12.140 pursuant to Chapter 42.12 RCW and other applicable law.
-The remaining commissioners shall fill the vacancy by appointment no later than 90 days after the creation of the vacancy.
-When a vacancy is due to resignation, the commission shall appoint a new commissioner within 90 days of the resignation effective date. - (b) Solicitation of applications.
+The remaining commissioners shall fill the vacancy by appointment no later than 90 days after the occurrence of the vacancy.
+When a vacancy is due to resignation, the commission shall appoint a new commissioner within 90 days of the resignation effective date.
+(Res.
+3834, 2025) - (b) Solicitation of applications.
 Within five business days after receiving notice of a vacancy or the creation of a vacancy, the commission shall solicit applications to fill the vacancy by issuing a press release and posting a request for applications on the Port of Seattle website.
-Applications shall be solicited from citizens in King County interested in being considered for the appointment.
-All applications for the appointment shall be submitted to the port commission by the deadline noted in the commission's request for applications. - (c) Review and selection of candidates.
-The commission shall review the applications and shall obtain background investigations of the applicants.
-The commission may conduct interviews in public of the most qualified candidates.
-The commission shall fill the vacancy by selecting one candidate by majority vote of its membership in a public meeting. - (d) Vacancy in office of three or more commissioners.
-When a majority of the commissioner positions fixed by law are vacant, the provisions of RCW 42.12.070 and applicable law shall govern the filling of the vacancies. - (e) Appointment until the next election.
+Applications shall be solicited from residents of King County interested in being considered for the appointment.
+All applications for the appointment shall be submitted to the port commission by the deadline noted in the commission's request for applications.
+(Res.
+3834, 2025) - (c) Review and selection of nominee.
+The commission shall review the applications and shall obtain background investigations of the most qualified applicants.
+The commission may review applications in executive session and may conduct interviews in public of the most qualified candidates.
+The commission shall nominate at least one candidate by majority vote of its membership in a public meeting.
+(Res.
+3834, 2025) - (d) Posting and Notice.
+After nominating at least one candidate, the commission shall post the vacancy and name of the nominated candidate(s) in three public places including the Port's website for 15 days.
+During this time period, registered King County voters may

+- submit nominations for the commission's consideration.
+(Res.
+3834, 2025) - (e) Review.
+The commission may review nominations received during the notice period in executive session.
+(Res.
+3834, 2025) - (f) Appointment of Candidate.
+The commission shall appoint the final candidate by majority vote of its membership in a public meeting.
+(Res.
+3834, 2025) - (g) Vacancy in office of three or more commissioners.
+When a majority of the commissioner positions fixed by law are vacant, the provisions of RCW 42.12.080 and applicable law shall govern the filling of the vacancies.
+(Res.
+3834, 2025) - (h) Appointment until the next election.
 As provided in Chapter 29A.24 RCW, each person appointed to serve in the office of commissioner shall serve until a qualified person is elected at the next election at which a member of the governing body normally would be elected.
 The person elected shall take office immediately and serve the remainder of the unexpired term.

-(Res.
+((Res.
+3834, 2025; Res.
 3778, 2020; 2020; Res.
 3742, 2017)